 (1) T-statistics are reported below the estimates.
 The estimates of 19 time-dummies are not reported.

-(2) Eq.
-(1a) is applied to all observations.
+- (2) Eq.
+[1a] is applied to all observations.
 (3) Base model but election parameters independent of the sign of the output gap (p-value of the restrictions = 5.1%).
-(4) 13 observations are missing in the data from the European Commission (EC).
-(5) Dept Mace Secured Prove paribus, one fifth of the imbalance is corrected in the following year.
-The reaction to the debt is equal to 1 per cent of the outstanding stock.
+(4) 13 observations are missing in the data from the European Commission (EC). - (5) Root Mean Squared Error.

+imbalance is corrected in the following year.
+The reaction to the debt is equal to 1% of the outstanding stock.

-For a cost of the debt (5.5 per cent) close to the average value in our sample (5.1 per cent) the estimate of the parameter for the debt implies a reaction to interest payments equal to that estimated for the primary balance.
+For a cost of the debt (5.5%) close to the average value in our sample (5.1%) the estimate of the parameter for the debt implies a reaction to interest payments equal to that estimated for the primary balance.
 This suggests the need for explicitly comparing this specification with a more parsimonious one, including only the overall balance.
 This analysis is conducted in Section 5.

-The Maastricht variable estimate (-0.62) would suggest that Governments have chosen a more back-loaded strategy than our proportional benchmark, though the result may also be partly due to approximations in our formula.14
+The Maastricht variable estimate (-0.62) would suggest that Governments have chosen a more back-loaded strategy than our proportional benchmark, though the result may also be partly due to approximations in our formula.